hugojosefson/proxmox-root-on-encrypted-zfs/README.md

 1. Use environment variable `DISK` to specify which disk to use.
 If you only have one disk connected, it can be auto-detected.
 2. Optionally clear any existing ZFS pools and disks with the command `destroy-all-pools-and-disks`.
 Make sure nothing is connected that you wish to keep!
 3. ZFS native encryption.
 No LUKS.
+No mirror.
+(TODO: Yes, mirror!)
-4.
+4. No mirror.
+(TODO: Yes, mirror!)
 5. `zstd` compression for the root pool.
 ZFS native encryption.
 No LUKS.
+No mirror.
+(TODO: Yes, mirror!)

 #### Step 3: System Installation